This is Part 4 of my series of articles on anxiety.

 Remember, anxiety is our friend and we don't want to get rid of it.
 We also don't want to see it as dangerous and desperately try to avoid feeling anxious.

-Instead, those are effective techniques to help you feel calmer during the day (and who doesn't need that!), and also to take the edge off of anxiety in difficult situations so that you can cope with them more effectively.
+Instead, these are effective techniques to help you feel calmer during the day (and who doesn't need that!), and also to take the edge off of the anxiety in difficult situations so that you can cope with them more effectively.

 3. Changing Behaviours

 This is a major part of addressing anxiety and it deserves a separate chapter.
 Please read on to learn about The Discovery of Oz the Terrible in Part 5.